What is Stir Up Sunday?

 “Stir up, we beseech thee, O Lord, the wills of thy faithful people; that they, plenteously bringing forth the fruit of good works, may of Thee be plenteously rewarded, through Jesus Christ our Lord’’.

-The prayer and service on Stir Up Sunday are meant to prepare the congregation for Advent and to ‘stir them up’ to be mindful of the season and all it means.
-It is also a call to do good works and share the message of Jesus Christ and Christmas.
+Part of many church services on the first Sunday in Advent for hundreds of years, this prayer was meant to ‘stir up’ the congregation, preparing them to be mindful of the season of Advent and its meaning.
+It was also an impassioned call to do good works and share the message of Jesus Christ and Christmas.

 At some point a few centuries ago, people also realised Stir Up Sunday was also a good day to make a their Christmas puddings.
 A good Christmas pud needs time to mellow and age to improve the flavours, and four weeks is just about perfect for this process.
 It made for an excellent play on words as Christmas pudding needs a lot of stirring!